 (IV) Universal Acceptance

-Additionally, we are hopeful that in future some clear commitments for the inclusion of the Universal Acceptance (UA) principle can be framed for Registry Operators – particularly but not limited to the Registry Operators which offer Internationalized Domain Name (IDN) registrations – in a similar way commitments towards IDNs, IPv6 and DNSSEC have been incorporated into base Registry Agreement.
+Additionally, we are hopeful that in future some clear commitments for the inclusion of the Universal Acceptance (UA) principle can be framed for Registry Operators – particularly but not limited to the Registry Operators which offer Internationalized Domain Name (IDN) registrations – in a similar way commitments towards IDNs, IPv6 and DNSSEC have been incorporated into the base Registry Agreement.
 Given the increased interest in the ICANN Community on UA, we are hopeful that a holistic inclusion of UA principles can be undertaken in the future by way of amending Specification 6, or possibly by way of a consensus policy addition in Specification 1.